shadowsheep1/xcode9navigationissue/README.md

 With already a workaround: set the presentation to Over Full Screen.

-But that has no meaning and why and, above all, I don't wanna do that.
+But that has no meaning this is not the exptected operation.

 Once the navigation bar is broken, is broken for every navigation controller in the App.
 O_O